AndreasWBartels/JGISShell/README.md

 ESRI ASCII Grid, Saga Grid and XYZ Grid files

 ## Layer Manager
-The second part is like a spatial data file system manager for exploring and managing geospatial data.
+The manager is like a spatial data file system manager for exploring and managing geospatial data.

 ![Viewer](https://github.com/AndreasWBartels/JGISShell/wiki/images/layer-manager.png)

 ## Scripting
-The third part is a scripting API for java and groovy.
-The API can be used to extend the Viewer and the Manager or to process geospatial data.
+The scripting API can be used to extend the Viewer and the Manager or to process geospatial data.

 ```groovy
 import net.anwiba.scripting.groovy.JGISShellGroovyScript